-The employees, mostly Tahitians, welcomed the guests with attention and respect, as if we were family.
-And for those who wanted to experience a bit more, one-hour cultural activities (crafts, dance and music) were offered daily at 10:30 a.m., according to General Manager Sylvain Delanchy, who stopped at the lounge at sunset, to greet guests gathering to chat.
+The employees, mostly

+Tahitians, welcomed the guests

+with attention and respect, as if we

+were family.
+And for those who

+wanted to experience a bit more,

+one-hour cultural activities (crafts,

+dance and music) were offered

+daily, according to general

+manager Sylvain Delanchy.